duh-rpc/duh-go/README.md

 * Not Authorized

 #### Request timed out
-The request could have timed out by the infrastructure, client or service for various reasons.
+The request could have timed due to some infrastructure issue or some client or service saturation event.
 * Upstream service timeout (DB or other service timeout)
 * TCP idle timeout rule (proxy or firewall)
 * 502 Gateway Timeout